abelasandovalg/police-search/README.md

 ## Results
 ### Exploratory Data Analysis
 The data analysis revealed insights based on both race and sex data.
-From solely looking at race data, Black and Hispanic people are 1.90 and 1.39 times more likely to be searched during a traffic stop, respectively:
+From solely looking at race data, Black and Hispanic people are 1.90 and 1.39 times more likely to be searched during a traffic stop than their White counterparts, respectively:

 ![Searches by Race](https://github.com/abelasandovalg/police-search/blob/main/images/race.png)